WATCH: Aerial video shows tornado’s path of destruction in Illinois, Indiana

-FARMERSBURG, Ind.
-(WTWO/WAWV) – The scope of the damage from the deadly tornado that hit communities along the Illinois and Indiana border Friday night is made even more visible from the air.
+The scope of the damage from the deadly tornado that hit communities along the Illinois and Indiana border Friday night is made even more visible from the air.
+KTLA’s sister station WTWO/WAWV reports.

 The tornado went from Robinson, Illinois, to Sullivan County in Indiana, killing a total of six people and injuring others.